dynawo/dynawo-large-scale-validation/contingencies-screening/src/dynawo_contingencies_screening/doc/Contingencies_dictionaries.md

     * *regulating*
     * *step*: Array of dictionaries containing the data originated from every step the tap has taken during the simulation.
-  * *ratio taps*: Dictionary that has as key values the ID of the transformers which the different ratio taps are connected to, and as value another dictionary containing the following ratio tap data (*Note: Not every entry of the ratio taps dictionary will contain all the following ratio tap data attributes*):
+  * *ratio taps*: Dictionary that has as keys the ID of the transformers which the different ratio taps are connected to, and as value another dictionary containing the following ratio tap data (*Note: Not every entry of the ratio taps dictionary will contain all the following ratio tap data attributes*):